cudoventures/cudos-builders/public-docs/local-network/local-network.md

 **Please ensure you have completed everything in [Node Environment Preparation](/testnet/testnetenvprep.html) before you continue to create your node.**

-You will apply basic values to your root Validator’s .env file and initialise it, however you will not start your validator yet:
+You will apply basic values to your root Validator’s .env file, initialise  and start it

 #### 1. As root, navigate to the directory `/var/lib/cudos/CudosBuilders/docker/root-node`:
 ```